mcowger/apantli/SECURITY.md

 ## Security Model

-**Apantli provides NO authentication or authorization by default.**
+**By default, Apantli provides NO authentication or authorization.**

 It is designed for:
 - ✅ Local development on a single-user machine